-The Medical Center's deposits are held in demand accounts with a financial institution.

-The carrying amounts of the Medical Center's deposits with financial institutions at June 30, 2022 and 2021 are \$19.7 million and \$27.9 million, respectively.
+Deposits - The Medical Center's deposits are held in demand accounts and repurchase agreements with a financial institution.
+The carrying amounts of the Medical Center's deposits with financial institutions at June 30, 2023 and 2022 are \$14.3 million and \$19.7 million, respectively.